 How will the worship services change?

 All pews will be open for seating.
-We will resume the use of Bibles, friendship pads, and offering plates.
-Communion will resume on June 13.
-The bread will be individually pieced and served by gloved elders, and the drink will be served, as always, in individual glasses.
+We have resumed the use of Bibles, friendship pads, and offering plates.
+For communion, the bread is individually pieced and served by gloved elders, and the drink is served, as always, in individual glasses.
 Children’s messages and acolyte processions will resume in the fall.

 How about service music?